 If you deal with large volumes and complex B2B integrations, you might be looking for a provider with greater expertise that can deliver your data quicker.
-Additionally, if your team is constantly experiencing the pains of EDI errors and corrections, then you might require deeper integration and support from your provider.
+Additionally, if your team is constantly experiencing the pains of EDI errors and corrections, you might require deeper integration and support from your provider.

 Whether you’re looking to decrease costs or help meet customer demand, dedicating time to establish what you would like to improve helps ensure your business relationships, employees, and customers don’t face difficulties down the road.

-For a successful transition, talk to your new EDI provider about your goals, priorities, and ambitions so they can adapt to your needs.
+For a successful transition, talk to your new EDI provider about your goals, priorities, and ambitions so that they can adapt to your needs.

-Organization goals can include:
+Organizational goals can include: